arunjitsingh/OnlineFileBrowser/README.markdown

-Now that I know how to use GitHub..
 Here's the rundown on this project:
 # INTRODUCTION:
 This is an online file browser, representing the exact files on the file system specified on the server.
 (This 'specification' is done using a .properties file.
 Check WebContent/WEB-INF/default.properties)